-In contrast to the North African and Middle Eastern dust sources, the majority of the terrestrial area in Asia exhibit insignificant dust/dust mixture diurnal variability during either daytime or nighttime periods (Figure 5).
-Two of the major 315 dust sources in Asia, namely the Thar Desert in India and Taklamakan Desert in China, both show spatially inhomogeneous and statistically insignificant dust/dust mixture diurnal variability.
+In contrast to the North African and Middle Eastern dust sources, the majority of the terrestrial area in Asia exhibits insignificant diurnal variability in dust and dust mixture during either daytime or nighttime periods (Fig. 5).
+Two of the major dust sources in Asia, namely the Thar Desert in India and Taklamakan Desert in China, both show spatially inhomogeneous and statistically insignificant diurnal variability in dust and dust mixture.
 According to simulations from a regional climate model, the dominant source of dust over the Thar Desert varies by season (Banerjee et al., 2019).
-While local dust sources provide the majority of dust during the boreal summer monsoon season, the remote sources in the Middle East, Arabian Peninsula, and West Asia contribute comparable amount of dust than the local sources to the northern India during the rest of the year.
-320 Since the diurnal cycle of transported dust is less deterministic than locally emitted dust, the overall annual mean diurnal cycle over the Thar Desert is less robust than that over the dust source regions in North Africa.
-In boreal summer, however, the daytime DAOD over the Thar Desert exhibits a significant morning peak at about 0.35 (Figure 12n), consistent with the implications from the modelling study (Banerjee et al., 2019).
-Over the Taklamakan Desert in China, although the mean range between the diurnally maximum and minimum DAOD reaches about 20% of the long-term average, quantitatively

-325 consistent with a previous AERONET-based assessment at a nearby site (Wang et al., 2004), the diurnal cycle in DAOD is mostly insignificant because the regional dust emission is mainly driven by the frontal passage, which does not have a clear diurnal cycle (Luo et al., 2004).
+While local dust sources provide the majority of dust during the boreal summer monsoon season, the remote sources in the Middle East, Arabian Peninsula, and West Asia contribute an amount of dust comparable with the local sources to northern India during the rest of the year.
+Since the diurnal cycle of transported dust is less deterministic than locally emitted dust, the overall annual mean diurnal cycle over the Thar Desert is less robust than that over the dust source regions in North Africa.
+In boreal summer, however, the daytime DAOD over the Thar Desert exhibits a significant morning peak at about 0.35 (Fig. 12n), consistent with the implications from the modeling study (Banerjee et al., 2019).
+Over the Taklamakan Desert in China, although the mean range between the diurnal maximum and minimum DAOD reaches about 20 % of the long-term average, quantitatively consistent with a previous AERONET-based assessment at a nearby site (Wang et al., 2004), the diurnal cycle of DAOD is mostly insignificant because the regional dust emission is mainly driven by frontal passage, which does not have a clear diurnal cycle (Luo et al., 2004).